-Example: TEST run-time options
+Example: TEST runtime options

-The following examples of using the TEST run-time option are provided to illustrate run-time options available for your programs.
-They do not illustrate complete commands.
-The complete syntax of the TEST run-time option can be found in the IBM z/OS Debugger Reference and Messages.
+The following examples of using the TEST runtime option are provided to illustrate runtime options available for your programs.
+These commands do not illustrate complete commands.
+The complete syntax of the TEST runtime option can be found in "Syntax of the TEST run-time option" in IBM z/OS Debugger Reference and Messages.